WillDeary/WillDeary.github.io/_posts/2020-05-23-introduction.md

 train with has already qualified for the Olympics.

-With my now several years of programming experience, my old fencing coach pitched an idea to me on how we could improve how physical education and use health & wellbeing to monitor children at schools.
+With my now several years of programming experience, my old fencing coach pitched an idea to me on how we could improve physical education and use health & wellbeing to monitor children at schools.
 That was how we created [Record Of Fitness](https://www.recordoffitness.com).
 Then during the lockdown we stripped down Record Of Fitness (ROF) and created a lite version for everyone to use in lockdown.
 [BBFit](https://www.recordoffitness.com/bbfit).